 GDPR – Google Opt-out + Facebook Pixel Opt-out

-Privacy GDPR GDPR
+Privacy GDPR DSGVO

 THIS ARTICLE FROM 2018 MAY BE OUT OF DATE